Maggie Bonham is a long time hunter and game meat cook. She is also a writer on The LocaCarnivore, a website dedicated

 Why Brine a Turkey?

-Brining a turkey, simply put, is marinating a turkey in a salt water solution, which can include juices, herbs, and spices.
+Brining a turkey, simply put, is marinating a turkey in a saltwater solution, which can include juices, herbs, and spices.
 If you've never brined a turkey before, chances are you fall into one of two camps: you might have heard that you should brine a turkey but don't know why, or you have never heard of brining a turkey.
 Brining is normally done for very lean meat, such as turkey, to keep it moist and tender.

 If you've made a typical commercial turkey, chances are it was already brined at the factory.
 That is what's usually behind the "self-basting" turkey claims that create moist turkeys for your holiday season.
 Problem is, they usually add more than just saltwater to the concoction.
 The extra chemicals they add takes a wonderful meal and makes it not so great.